 - Sunflower seeds

 - And a homemade tahini dressing with tahini, orange juice, honey, apple cider vinegar, and olive oil

 Sweet oranges are an ideal complement to slightly bitter endives and tahini.
 Sunflower seeds add a great crunch, and fresh mint rounds out the whole dish!

 Needless to say, making this salad is pretty easy too.
 To prep the endives, peel off the leaves, starting from the outside and continuing until you get to the center stalk.
 I like to keep the leaves whole and then serve the salad with both a fork and a knife, so that people can slice the endive leaves on their plate if they want to.

 This light and refreshing citrus salad would pair well on the side of baked fish or pork chops.
 It would be a great dish for a dinner party or date night!

-If you like it, you might also want to check out my Chopped Kale Salad with Tahini Dressing!
+If you like it, you might also want to check out my Stuffed Endive Appetizer with Blue Cheese and Apple!